zhudotexe/kani-ext-realtime/README.md

 # kani-ext-realtime

-This repository adds the OpenAIRealtimeEngine.
+This repository adds the OpenAIRealtimeKani.

 This package is considered provisional and maintained on a best-effort basis.
 As such, it will not be released on PyPI.